 Green Irish Tweed was launched 1985 and is one of the signature scents of the house of Creed and a favorite among many celebrities.
 Richard Gere, George Clooney, Robbie Williams, Roger Moore, Sean Connery, Pierce Brosnan, Clint Eastwood and Robert Redford are only a few of the celebrities that have expressed their appreciation for the scent.

 Green Irish Tweed is a classic Fougère fragrance that is really strong, like all of the fragrances from Creed.
 The concentration of perfume oil is between 15-20 % in all of the fragrances, making them long-lasting and highly fragrant.
+The most popular among all of the fragrances from Creed is, however, Creed Aventus.

 London-based perfumery house Floris has been in operation since 1730 and is one of the oldest perfume makers in the world.
 Floris received a Royal Warrant in 1820 and lots of historical figures and celebrities have been customers of Floris.
 Famous wearers of Floris includes Florence Nightingale, Winston Churchill and Marilyn Monroe.